equs-python/__equs__.Python/day-0-introduction-to-python/session_0_1_introduction.md

 - What is the type of the help function?
 - What is the type of the type function?

+### IPython

+At this point we're going to swap to an extended python CLI: `ipython`.
+Exit your python CLI using the `exit()` command and start up `ipython` instead.

+If the ipython command throws an error, you may not have it installed, give a shout and someone will try to help you with the setup.

 ## 1.3 Control flow in Python